Employee wellness

 • Communication and ongoing engagement

 Sun Life also supports and encourages the financial well-being of our workforce.
 We recognize that financially healthy employees are happier, healthier and more productive.
-Here are some ways we help employees achieve better financial health:

 • Comprehensive retirement and savings plans to help employees build financial security for the future